AkshatGadhwal/Unit-Testing/README.md

-# nunit_testing

-# CloudQA

-Purpose:  Writing script for automating testing.

-#Nunit ( unit testing framework )

-#.NET 6.0 - C#

-#Selenium

-Discription of Project:

-       -There is a total of 14 forms that need to be tested.

-       -Iframes and ShadowDOMs have been used in the webpage.

-       -After clicking the submit button we can see the responses field by the user.
-These same responses have been sent to the server

-       -Created One TestCase for testing each form

-Tested Fields of the form:

-        (a)"first name"

-        (b)"last Name"

-        (c)"Date of Birth"

-        (d)"check box for accepting terms and conditions"

-Test Case for form 1-12:

-        First name: Akshat

-        Last Name: Gadhwal

-        DoB : 1999-12-12

-        Terms & condition box checked

-Test Case for form 13 & 14:

-        -"First Name"

-        -"Second Name"

-        -"Gender"

-Result:

-        -Number of forms passed: 13

-        -Number of forms failed: 1

-Logs:  In case of Failure, It will print out the response which has been sent to the server

-#Nunit Testing

-#.NET 6.0

-#Selenium

-#C#
+# Unit Testing

+This repository contains code for automating testing using NUnit, a unit testing framework for .NET 6.0 with C# and Selenium.

+## Project Description

+The project aims to automate the testing of 14 forms.
+The webpages include the usage of iframes and ShadowDOMs.
+After clicking the submit button, the user's responses are displayed and sent to the server.

+Each form has been assigned a separate test case.
+The tested fields of the form include:

+- First name
+- Last name
+- Date of Birth
+- Checkbox for accepting terms and conditions

+For forms 1-12, the following test case was used:

+- First name: Akshat
+- Last name: Gadhwal
+- Date of Birth: 1999-12-12
+- Terms and conditions checkbox checked

+For forms 13 & 14, the following test case was used:

+- First name
+- Second name
+- Gender

+## Test Results

+The testing results are as follows:

+- Number of forms passed: 13
+- Number of forms failed: 1

+In case of failure, the logs will display the response sent to the server.

+## Technologies Used

+- NUnit Testing
+- .NET 6.0
+- Selenium
+- C#

+Please refer to the code in this repository for more details.

+## How to Use

+To run the unit tests, follow these steps:

+1. Clone the repository: `git clone https://github.com/AkshatGadhwal/unit-testing.git`
+2. Open the project in your preferred development environment.
+3. Ensure you have the necessary dependencies and frameworks installed.
+4. Run the unit tests using your testing framework or IDE.

+## Contributions

+Contributions to this project are welcome.
+If you have any improvements or additional test cases, feel free to open a pull request.

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+Happy testing!